jindrichmynarz/dissertation/parts/tensor_factorization.md

 RESCAL adopts the local closed world assumption (LCWA), which is used often for training relational models [@Nickel2016, p.
 13].
 It *"approaches the problem of learning from positive examples only, by assuming that missing triples are very likely not true, an approach that makes sense in a high-dimensional but sparse domain"* [@Nickel2012, p.
 273].
 However, *"training on all-positive data is tricky, because the model might easily over generalize"* [@Nickel2016, p.
 24].
-In order to avoid under-fitting, negative examples can be generated via type constraints for predicates or valid ranges of literals.
+In order to avoid underfitting, negative examples can be generated via type constraints for predicates or valid ranges of literals.
 @Nickel2016 proposes generating negative examples by perturbing true triples.
 Basically, switching subjects in triples sharing the same functional property produces false, but type-consistent triples.